amin-not-found/celestine/README.md

 # Celestine
 Celestine is my experimental programming language.
 I first started with the idea of improving C but it's getting a bit far away from just that.

 As of now, Celestine is in early development and it's only supported on 64-bit linux.
+For a guide on language, see [design section](#design).
 Here's an example of a program written in Celestine:
 ```rust
 function main(): i32 = {